NZ launches inquiry into spying in Megaupload case

 New Zealand authorities arrested Dotcom and his colleagues at his rented country estate near Auckland in January, confiscating computers and hard drives, works of art, and cars.

-The FBI accuses the flamboyant Dotcom, a 38-year-old German national also known as Kim Schmitz, of leading a group that netted $175 million since 2005 by copying and distributing music, films and other copyrighted content without authorisation.
+The FBI accuses the flamboyant Dotcom, a 38-year-old German national also known as Kim Schmitz, of leading a group that netted $175 million (108 million pounds) since 2005 by copying and distributing music, films and other copyrighted content without authorisation.

 "I welcome the inquiry by (Key) into unlawful acts by the GCSB," Dotcom said on his Twitter account.